Dental Assistant Course Descriptions

 Course Level Objectives

-3. Explain the components of the Occupational Safety and Health Administration Bloodborne Pathogen Standard as it relates to infection control protocols in dentistry.
+- Explain the components of the Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen Standard and manage infection and hazard control protocols in accordance with professional guidelines for dental practice.

 DENTL 105: Dental Sciences I